andrewvy/node-lol-example/README.md

 node-lol-example
 ===============

 An example app created using https://github.com/nagash/node-lol-client along with a ExpressJS REST API, and an AngularJS front-end.
+Try demo here! http://andrewvy.com:3001

 As of now, I upgraded the library to the current version: 3.8.13_06_12_20_25